phe-sto/CoBOL-GraalVM/README.md

 ### GnuCOBOL

 Using Flex and Bison for lexical parsing, [GnuCOBOL](https://open-cobol.sourceforge.io/) can transpile CoBOL to C.
-It can directly compile CoBOL using your platform toolchain but it is not our goal here, as we want to execute it with GraalVM.
+It can directly compile CoBOL to an executable using your platform toolchain but it is not our goal here, as we want to execute it with GraalVM.
 There are many CoBOL compilers out there.
-This one implement major part of CoBOL 1985, 2002 and several extensions of other compilers.
-This compiler and it's dependency libcob can easily be compiled with formarly installed GraalVM Compiler.
+This one implement major part of CoBOL 1985, 2002 and several extensions of other compilers[^3].
+This compiler and it's library libcob can easily be compiled with formerly installed GraalVM Compiler.
-The lastest relaese of the code can be found on their official [SourceForge site](https://sourceforge.net/p/gnucobol/code/HEAD/tree/trunk/).
+The latest release of the code can be found on their official [SourceForge site](https://sourceforge.net/p/gnucobol/code/HEAD/tree/trunk/).
-Auto configure the build normal:
+Auto configure the build with the provided shell script:

     sh ./autogen.sh